A note to my regular readers: this post isn’t about parasites. 🙂 But you could find a parasite ecology internship using these methods.

 Why should you apply for summer research internships?

-Finally, I will mention some other perks: 1) IT’S FUN!
+Finally, I will mention some other perks: (1) IT’S FUN!
 When you start looking for internships, you’ll see that you can get paid to go do some amazing things.
 Travel internationally!
 Travel nationally!
 Play in the mud!
 Catch bugs!
 Work with billion dollar science equipment!
 Or whatever else floats your boat.
-2) As I’ll discuss below, not all summer internships pay you, and not all of the internships that pay you pay enough for you to pay your bills.
+(2) As I’ll discuss below, not all summer internships pay you, and not all of the internships that pay you will actually pay enough for you to pay your bills.
 However, some internships will pay you very well – better than you’d get flipping burgers full time at minimum wage.
-3) It sure beats flipping burgers flipping burgers full time at minimum wage.
+(3) Summer science internships sure beat flipping burgers full time at minimum wage.

 When do you apply?

 Typically, applications are due somewhere between January and April.
-Obviously, this will vary among internship programs.
+(This will vary among internship programs.)
 However, you should find and apply for internships well in advance of the deadlines.
-This is especially important because many internship applications require letters of recommendation, and you want to give your letter writers plenty of advanced warning.
+This is important because many internship applications require letters of recommendation, and you want to give your letter writers plenty of advanced warning.
 (Minimum of two weeks, but that’s pushing it.)